US exit from global renewable energy agency won’t impact South-east Asia support, says chief

 “We need strong partnerships moving forward, and in order for us to truly meet the targets that we have set, we need to build and strengthen our regional institutions... to ensure that all the member states can, with their own peculiarities, get the support that they need as we move forward to meeting our ambitions,” he said.

-One way countries can collaborate to advance energy transition is through an integrated power grid.
+One way countries can collaborate to advance energy transition is through a regional power grid.

 For example, South-east Asia is working towards the Asean power grid, which will allow countries in the region to trade electricity generated from renewable sources with one another, cut their reliance on fossil fuel and strengthen regional energy resilience.